Shipping &{

 Battery storage in the maritime sector: flexibility, sustainability and control

-In the maritime industry, there's a growing need for sustainability, lower emissions, and energy independence.
-However, limited grid capacity at shipyards, ports, and moorings poses operational challenges.
-Battery storage in shipping offers a strategic solution: it enhances energy security, enables emission-free sailing, and creates room for growth.
-A shipboard battery can store energy and deploy it during peak moments, such as when propulsion or onboard systems are activated.
-With a battery for an electric ship or a hybrid ship, peak consumption is smoothed out, and the ship's energy storage is recharged during quiet periods or through shore power.
-This reduces the strain on infrastructure, especially at mooring facilities or charging infrastructure at ports.
-Battery storage is also beneficial during the construction or retrofitting of a ship.
-Whether it's a battery for inland shipping, tugboats, ferries, patrol boats, or inspection vessels—each vessel with electric or hybrid propulsion benefits from its own battery with maritime EMS for smart control and energy balance.
+In the maritime industry, the need for sustainability, lower emissions, and energy independence is growing.
+Simultaneously, limited grid capacity at shipyards, ports, and berths creates operational bottlenecks.
+Battery storage for shipping offers a strategic solution: it enhances energy security, enables emission-free sailing, and creates room for growth.
+A board network battery or onboard battery can store energy and deploy it during peak moments, such as when propulsion or onboard systems are activated.
+With a battery for an electrical ship or hybrid ship, peak consumption is smoothed out while ship energy storage is charged during quiet periods or via shore power.
+This reduces the pressure on the infrastructure, especially at berth facilities or charging infrastructure in the port.
+Even in new builds or retrofitting of a ship, maritime battery storage provides a solution.
+Whether it's a battery for inland shipping, tugboat, ferry, patrol boat, or inspection vessel – any vessel with electric or hybrid propulsion benefits from its own battery with maritime EMS for smart control and energy balance.
 For shipyards and shipping companies, battery storage is also a way to make both shore power facilities and fleet management more sustainable.
-On-site, for instance, at a port authority, a battery storage shore power installation can serve as a grid buffer to handle temporary peaks or provide power to ships without overloading the grid.
-Thus, energy storage at port authorities becomes a building block for reliable, clean port infrastructure.
-Battery for emission-free sailing is no longer a future vision.
-By deploying a flexible and scalable battery solution, not only is a more stable onboard energy supply achieved, but it also opens doors to new revenue models, lower operational costs, and an edge in regulations and tenders.
+On location – for example at a port authority – a battery storage shore power installation can serve as a grid buffer, to absorb temporary peaks or supply ships with power without overloading the grid.
+This makes port authority energy storage a building block for reliable, clean port infrastructure.
+Battery for emission-free sailing is no longer just a future vision.
+By deploying a flexible and scalable battery solution, not only is a more stable energy supply on board created, but it also opens doors to new revenue models, lower operational costs, and an advantage in regulations and tenders.

 Battery storage in the maritime sector: flexibility, sustainability and control

-In the maritime industry, there's a growing need for sustainability, lower emissions, and energy independence.
-However, limited grid capacity at shipyards, ports, and moorings poses operational challenges.
-Battery storage in shipping offers a strategic solution: it enhances energy security, enables emission-free sailing, and creates room for growth.
-A shipboard battery can store energy and deploy it during peak moments, such as when propulsion or onboard systems are activated.
-With a battery for an electric ship or a hybrid ship, peak consumption is smoothed out, and the ship's energy storage is recharged during quiet periods or through shore power.
-This reduces the strain on infrastructure, especially at mooring facilities or charging infrastructure at ports.
-Battery storage is also beneficial during the construction or retrofitting of a ship.
-Whether it's a battery for inland shipping, tugboats, ferries, patrol boats, or inspection vessels—each vessel with electric or hybrid propulsion benefits from its own battery with maritime EMS for smart control and energy balance.
+In the maritime industry, the need for sustainability, lower emissions, and energy independence is growing.
+Simultaneously, limited grid capacity at shipyards, ports, and berths creates operational bottlenecks.
+Battery storage for shipping offers a strategic solution: it enhances energy security, enables emission-free sailing, and creates room for growth.
+A board network battery or onboard battery can store energy and deploy it during peak moments, such as when propulsion or onboard systems are activated.
+With a battery for an electrical ship or hybrid ship, peak consumption is smoothed out while ship energy storage is charged during quiet periods or via shore power.
+This reduces the pressure on the infrastructure, especially at berth facilities or charging infrastructure in the port.
+Even in new builds or retrofitting of a ship, maritime battery storage provides a solution.
+Whether it's a battery for inland shipping, tugboat, ferry, patrol boat, or inspection vessel – any vessel with electric or hybrid propulsion benefits from its own battery with maritime EMS for smart control and energy balance.
 For shipyards and shipping companies, battery storage is also a way to make both shore power facilities and fleet management more sustainable.
-On-site, for instance, at a port authority, a battery storage shore power installation can serve as a grid buffer to handle temporary peaks or provide power to ships without overloading the grid.
-Thus, energy storage at port authorities becomes a building block for reliable, clean port infrastructure.
-Battery for emission-free sailing is no longer a future vision.
-By deploying a flexible and scalable battery solution, not only is a more stable onboard energy supply achieved, but it also opens doors to new revenue models, lower operational costs, and an edge in regulations and tenders.
+On location – for example at a port authority – a battery storage shore power installation can serve as a grid buffer, to absorb temporary peaks or supply ships with power without overloading the grid.
+This makes port authority energy storage a building block for reliable, clean port infrastructure.
+Battery for emission-free sailing is no longer just a future vision.
+By deploying a flexible and scalable battery solution, not only is a more stable energy supply on board created, but it also opens doors to new revenue models, lower operational costs, and an advantage in regulations and tenders.

 Battery storage in the maritime sector: flexibility, sustainability and control

-In the maritime industry, there's a growing need for sustainability, lower emissions, and energy independence.
-However, limited grid capacity at shipyards, ports, and moorings poses operational challenges.
-Battery storage in shipping offers a strategic solution: it enhances energy security, enables emission-free sailing, and creates room for growth.
-A shipboard battery can store energy and deploy it during peak moments, such as when propulsion or onboard systems are activated.
-With a battery for an electric ship or a hybrid ship, peak consumption is smoothed out, and the ship's energy storage is recharged during quiet periods or through shore power.
-This reduces the strain on infrastructure, especially at mooring facilities or charging infrastructure at ports.
-Battery storage is also beneficial during the construction or retrofitting of a ship.
-Whether it's a battery for inland shipping, tugboats, ferries, patrol boats, or inspection vessels—each vessel with electric or hybrid propulsion benefits from its own battery with maritime EMS for smart control and energy balance.
+In the maritime industry, the need for sustainability, lower emissions, and energy independence is growing.
+Simultaneously, limited grid capacity at shipyards, ports, and berths creates operational bottlenecks.
+Battery storage for shipping offers a strategic solution: it enhances energy security, enables emission-free sailing, and creates room for growth.
+A board network battery or onboard battery can store energy and deploy it during peak moments, such as when propulsion or onboard systems are activated.
+With a battery for an electrical ship or hybrid ship, peak consumption is smoothed out while ship energy storage is charged during quiet periods or via shore power.
+This reduces the pressure on the infrastructure, especially at berth facilities or charging infrastructure in the port.
+Even in new builds or retrofitting of a ship, maritime battery storage provides a solution.
+Whether it's a battery for inland shipping, tugboat, ferry, patrol boat, or inspection vessel – any vessel with electric or hybrid propulsion benefits from its own battery with maritime EMS for smart control and energy balance.
 For shipyards and shipping companies, battery storage is also a way to make both shore power facilities and fleet management more sustainable.
-On-site, for instance, at a port authority, a battery storage shore power installation can serve as a grid buffer to handle temporary peaks or provide power to ships without overloading the grid.
-Thus, energy storage at port authorities becomes a building block for reliable, clean port infrastructure.
-Battery for emission-free sailing is no longer a future vision.
-By deploying a flexible and scalable battery solution, not only is a more stable onboard energy supply achieved, but it also opens doors to new revenue models, lower operational costs, and an edge in regulations and tenders.
+On location – for example at a port authority – a battery storage shore power installation can serve as a grid buffer, to absorb temporary peaks or supply ships with power without overloading the grid.
+This makes port authority energy storage a building block for reliable, clean port infrastructure.
+Battery for emission-free sailing is no longer just a future vision.
+By deploying a flexible and scalable battery solution, not only is a more stable energy supply on board created, but it also opens doors to new revenue models, lower operational costs, and an advantage in regulations and tenders.

-Managing peak demand in the maritime sector with battery storage
+Accommodating peak consumption in the maritime sector with battery storage

-In the maritime sector – from shipyards to port infrastructure – the high energy consumption of equipment and vessels often leads to significant peaks.
-These peaks increase capacity tariffs and contribute to grid congestion in ports and at shipyards.
-With battery storage for shipping or an onboard ship grid battery, these peaks can be leveled out.
-The battery for an electric ship or shore power installation provides temporary power when grid load is at its highest.
-The battery at shore power or onboard is pre-charged during off-peak hours or during periods of solar energy overproduction.
-This ensures sufficient energy is available for peak moments, such as the startup of a tugboat, patrol boat, or inspection vessel, or during operations in a port company.
+In the maritime sector — from shipyards to port infrastructure — high power consumption by installations and vessels regularly leads to significant peaks.
+These peaks increase capacity tariffs and contribute to grid congestion in harbors and at shipyards.
+By using battery storage for shipping or an onboard grid battery, these peaks can be leveled out.
+The battery for an electric ship or shore power battery storage system then provides temporary power when the grid load is at its highest.
+The battery for shore power or onboard is pre-charged during off-peak hours or when there is an overproduction of solar power.
+This ensures that sufficient energy is available for peak moments, for instance during the start-up of a tugboat, patrol boat, or inspection vessel, or during operations at a port company.
 Batteries at charging infrastructure in the port also support heavy electrical users in this way.
-Thanks to this battery storage with maritime EMS (Energy Management System), peaks can be structurally reduced.
-This substantially lowers the costs for transport capacity, and batteries in shipbuilding or retrofitting existing vessels can help facilitate growth and electrification without requiring a heavier grid connection.
-Whether it’s a battery for inland shipping, work vessels, or ferries: this form of ship energy storage becomes a strategic investment for reliability, sustainability, and cost management in the maritime chain.
+Thanks to this battery storage with maritime EMS, peaks can be structurally dampened.
+This significantly reduces the costs for transport capacity, and batteries for new ship construction or retrofitting existing ships can help enable growth and electrification without requiring a heavier grid connection.
+Whether it's a battery for inland shipping, a work vessel, or a ferry, this form of energy storage for ships becomes a strategic investment for reliability, sustainability, and cost management in the maritime chain.

-Managing peak demand in the maritime sector with battery storage
+Accommodating peak consumption in the maritime sector with battery storage

-In the maritime sector – from shipyards to port infrastructure – the high energy consumption of equipment and vessels often leads to significant peaks.
-These peaks increase capacity tariffs and contribute to grid congestion in ports and at shipyards.
-With battery storage for shipping or an onboard ship grid battery, these peaks can be leveled out.
-The battery for an electric ship or shore power installation provides temporary power when grid load is at its highest.
-The battery at shore power or onboard is pre-charged during off-peak hours or during periods of solar energy overproduction.
-This ensures sufficient energy is available for peak moments, such as the startup of a tugboat, patrol boat, or inspection vessel, or during operations in a port company.
+In the maritime sector — from shipyards to port infrastructure — high power consumption by installations and vessels regularly leads to significant peaks.
+These peaks increase capacity tariffs and contribute to grid congestion in harbors and at shipyards.
+By using battery storage for shipping or an onboard grid battery, these peaks can be leveled out.
+The battery for an electric ship or shore power battery storage system then provides temporary power when the grid load is at its highest.
+The battery for shore power or onboard is pre-charged during off-peak hours or when there is an overproduction of solar power.
+This ensures that sufficient energy is available for peak moments, for instance during the start-up of a tugboat, patrol boat, or inspection vessel, or during operations at a port company.
 Batteries at charging infrastructure in the port also support heavy electrical users in this way.
-Thanks to this battery storage with maritime EMS (Energy Management System), peaks can be structurally reduced.
-This substantially lowers the costs for transport capacity, and batteries in shipbuilding or retrofitting existing vessels can help facilitate growth and electrification without requiring a heavier grid connection.
-Whether it’s a battery for inland shipping, work vessels, or ferries: this form of ship energy storage becomes a strategic investment for reliability, sustainability, and cost management in the maritime chain.
+Thanks to this battery storage with maritime EMS, peaks can be structurally dampened.
+This significantly reduces the costs for transport capacity, and batteries for new ship construction or retrofitting existing ships can help enable growth and electrification without requiring a heavier grid connection.
+Whether it's a battery for inland shipping, a work vessel, or a ferry, this form of energy storage for ships becomes a strategic investment for reliability, sustainability, and cost management in the maritime chain.

-Managing peak demand in the maritime sector with battery storage
+Accommodating peak consumption in the maritime sector with battery storage

-In the maritime sector – from shipyards to port infrastructure – the high energy consumption of equipment and vessels often leads to significant peaks.
-These peaks increase capacity tariffs and contribute to grid congestion in ports and at shipyards.
-With battery storage for shipping or an onboard ship grid battery, these peaks can be leveled out.
-The battery for an electric ship or shore power installation provides temporary power when grid load is at its highest.
-The battery at shore power or onboard is pre-charged during off-peak hours or during periods of solar energy overproduction.
-This ensures sufficient energy is available for peak moments, such as the startup of a tugboat, patrol boat, or inspection vessel, or during operations in a port company.
+In the maritime sector — from shipyards to port infrastructure — high power consumption by installations and vessels regularly leads to significant peaks.
+These peaks increase capacity tariffs and contribute to grid congestion in harbors and at shipyards.
+By using battery storage for shipping or an onboard grid battery, these peaks can be leveled out.
+The battery for an electric ship or shore power battery storage system then provides temporary power when the grid load is at its highest.
+The battery for shore power or onboard is pre-charged during off-peak hours or when there is an overproduction of solar power.
+This ensures that sufficient energy is available for peak moments, for instance during the start-up of a tugboat, patrol boat, or inspection vessel, or during operations at a port company.
 Batteries at charging infrastructure in the port also support heavy electrical users in this way.
-Thanks to this battery storage with maritime EMS (Energy Management System), peaks can be structurally reduced.
-This substantially lowers the costs for transport capacity, and batteries in shipbuilding or retrofitting existing vessels can help facilitate growth and electrification without requiring a heavier grid connection.
-Whether it’s a battery for inland shipping, work vessels, or ferries: this form of ship energy storage becomes a strategic investment for reliability, sustainability, and cost management in the maritime chain.
+Thanks to this battery storage with maritime EMS, peaks can be structurally dampened.
+This significantly reduces the costs for transport capacity, and batteries for new ship construction or retrofitting existing ships can help enable growth and electrification without requiring a heavier grid connection.
+Whether it's a battery for inland shipping, a work vessel, or a ferry, this form of energy storage for ships becomes a strategic investment for reliability, sustainability, and cost management in the maritime chain.

-For maritime and industrial companies with predictable and flexible consumption - such as shipyards, shipping companies, and port authorities - there are immediate opportunities in energy markets like FCR (Frequency Containment Reserve) and the imbalance market.
-By smartly controlling a marine EMS battery, the grid can be supported, creating a revenue model with compensation per kWh of flexibility.
+For maritime and industrial companies with predictable and flexible consumption—such as shipyards, shipping companies, and port companies—there are direct opportunities in energy markets like FCR (Frequency Containment Reserve) and the imbalance market.
+By smartly controlling a battery with a maritime EMS, the grid can be supported, creating a revenue model with compensation per kWh of flexibility.
 In FCR, a battery for an electric ship or a battery at shore power responds within seconds to deviations in grid frequency.
-In the imbalance market, a shore power battery storage system or a maritime battery storage system is controlled based on signals from TenneT: charging during an excess of power, discharging during shortages.
-This response capability is exactly what grid operators need—and where companies are rewarded.
+In the imbalance market, a shore power battery storage installation or a maritime battery storage system is controlled based on signals from TenneT: charging when there is an abundance of power, discharging during shortages.
+This response capability is exactly what grid operators need—and what companies are rewarded for.
 Vessels with regular downtime—such as ferries, tugboats, patrol boats, or inspection vessels—are perfectly suited for participation.
-Fixed installations on land, such as energy storage in port infrastructure, batteries at berth facilities, or batteries at port charging infrastructure, can also be utilized as a ship grid buffer.
-With the right battery on board, coupled with smart control and monitoring, maritime battery storage transforms from a cost expense to a source of income.
-Thus, ship energy storage becomes a strategic and profitable part of emission-free sailing and sustainable port logistics.
+Fixed installations on land, such as energy storage in harbor infrastructure, batteries at berth facilities, or batteries at harbor charging infrastructures, can also be used as a ship grid buffer.
+With the right battery on board, connected to smart control and monitoring, maritime battery storage transforms from a cost item into a source of income.
+This way, ship energy storage becomes a strategic and profitable part of emission-free sailing and sustainable port logistics.

-For maritime and industrial companies with predictable and flexible consumption - such as shipyards, shipping companies, and port authorities - there are immediate opportunities in energy markets like FCR (Frequency Containment Reserve) and the imbalance market.
-By smartly controlling a marine EMS battery, the grid can be supported, creating a revenue model with compensation per kWh of flexibility.
+For maritime and industrial companies with predictable and flexible consumption—such as shipyards, shipping companies, and port companies—there are direct opportunities in energy markets like FCR (Frequency Containment Reserve) and the imbalance market.
+By smartly controlling a battery with a maritime EMS, the grid can be supported, creating a revenue model with compensation per kWh of flexibility.
 In FCR, a battery for an electric ship or a battery at shore power responds within seconds to deviations in grid frequency.
-In the imbalance market, a shore power battery storage system or a maritime battery storage system is controlled based on signals from TenneT: charging during an excess of power, discharging during shortages.
-This response capability is exactly what grid operators need—and where companies are rewarded.
+In the imbalance market, a shore power battery storage installation or a maritime battery storage system is controlled based on signals from TenneT: charging when there is an abundance of power, discharging during shortages.
+This response capability is exactly what grid operators need—and what companies are rewarded for.
 Vessels with regular downtime—such as ferries, tugboats, patrol boats, or inspection vessels—are perfectly suited for participation.
-Fixed installations on land, such as energy storage in port infrastructure, batteries at berth facilities, or batteries at port charging infrastructure, can also be utilized as a ship grid buffer.
-With the right battery on board, coupled with smart control and monitoring, maritime battery storage transforms from a cost expense to a source of income.
-Thus, ship energy storage becomes a strategic and profitable part of emission-free sailing and sustainable port logistics.
+Fixed installations on land, such as energy storage in harbor infrastructure, batteries at berth facilities, or batteries at harbor charging infrastructures, can also be used as a ship grid buffer.
+With the right battery on board, connected to smart control and monitoring, maritime battery storage transforms from a cost item into a source of income.
+This way, ship energy storage becomes a strategic and profitable part of emission-free sailing and sustainable port logistics.

-For maritime and industrial companies with predictable and flexible consumption - such as shipyards, shipping companies, and port authorities - there are immediate opportunities in energy markets like FCR (Frequency Containment Reserve) and the imbalance market.
-By smartly controlling a marine EMS battery, the grid can be supported, creating a revenue model with compensation per kWh of flexibility.
+For maritime and industrial companies with predictable and flexible consumption—such as shipyards, shipping companies, and port companies—there are direct opportunities in energy markets like FCR (Frequency Containment Reserve) and the imbalance market.
+By smartly controlling a battery with a maritime EMS, the grid can be supported, creating a revenue model with compensation per kWh of flexibility.
 In FCR, a battery for an electric ship or a battery at shore power responds within seconds to deviations in grid frequency.
-In the imbalance market, a shore power battery storage system or a maritime battery storage system is controlled based on signals from TenneT: charging during an excess of power, discharging during shortages.
-This response capability is exactly what grid operators need—and where companies are rewarded.
+In the imbalance market, a shore power battery storage installation or a maritime battery storage system is controlled based on signals from TenneT: charging when there is an abundance of power, discharging during shortages.
+This response capability is exactly what grid operators need—and what companies are rewarded for.
 Vessels with regular downtime—such as ferries, tugboats, patrol boats, or inspection vessels—are perfectly suited for participation.
-Fixed installations on land, such as energy storage in port infrastructure, batteries at berth facilities, or batteries at port charging infrastructure, can also be utilized as a ship grid buffer.
-With the right battery on board, coupled with smart control and monitoring, maritime battery storage transforms from a cost expense to a source of income.
-Thus, ship energy storage becomes a strategic and profitable part of emission-free sailing and sustainable port logistics.
+Fixed installations on land, such as energy storage in harbor infrastructure, batteries at berth facilities, or batteries at harbor charging infrastructures, can also be used as a ship grid buffer.
+With the right battery on board, connected to smart control and monitoring, maritime battery storage transforms from a cost item into a source of income.
+This way, ship energy storage becomes a strategic and profitable part of emission-free sailing and sustainable port logistics.

 Submit a free request

-Choose one of the following options that suits your needs, and we will get in touch with you as soon as possible!
+Choose one of the following options that suit your needs, and we will contact you as soon as possible!

 Quote